Omni-Libraries/omni-authify/docs/usage/django.md

-# Django Integration for Facebook Login
+# Django Integration for Oauth2 authentication

-Easily integrate Facebook OAuth2 authentication into your Django project using Omni-Authify.
+Easily integrate OAuth2 authentication into your Django project using Omni-Authify.
 This guide covers configuration, view creation, URL setup, and handling user authentication, providing a seamless experience for developers.

 ---

 ## ⚙️ Configure Settings

-Add the Omni-Authify settings to your Django project settings to include Facebook and/or any other OAuth providers.
+Add the Omni-Authify settings to your Django project settings to include Facebook, GitHub and/or any other OAuth providers.

 ```python
 import os